-- An instance is incoherent if: it has an INCOHERENT pragma; or if the instance has no pragma and it appears in a module compiled with IncoherentInstances (page 324). - An instance is overlappable if: it has an OVERLAPPABLE or OVERLAPS pragma; or if the instance has no pragma and it appears in a module compiled with OverlappingInstances (page 324); or if the instance is incoherent. - An instance is overlapping if: it has an OVERLAPPING or OVERLAPS pragma; or if the instance has no pragma and it appears in a module compiled with OverlappingInstances (page 324); or if the instance is incoherent.
+- An instance is incoherent if: it has an INCOHERENT pragma; or if the instance has no pragma and it appears in a module compiled with IncoherentInstances (page 348). - An instance is overlappable if: it has an OVERLAPPABLE or OVERLAPS pragma; or if the instance has no pragma and it appears in a module compiled with OverlappingInstances (page 348); or if the instance is incoherent. - An instance is overlapping if: it has an OVERLAPPING or OVERLAPS pragma; or if the instance has no pragma and it appears in a module compiled with OverlappingInstances (page 348); or if the instance is incoherent.

-Now suppose that, in some client module, we are searching for an instance of the target constraint (C tyl .. tyn).
+Now suppose that, in some client module, we are searching for an instance of the target constraint (C ty1 .. tyn).
 The search works like this:

-- Find all instances I that match the target constraint; that is, the target constraint is a substitution instance of I. These instance declarations are the candidates. - Eliminate any candidate IX for which both of the following hold: - There is another candidate IY that is strictly more specific; that is, IY is a substitution instance of IX but not vice versa. - Either IX is overlappable, or IY is overlapping.
-(This "either/or" design, rather than a "both/and" design, allow a client to deliberately override an instance from a library, without requiring a change to the library.) - If exactly one non-incoherent candidate remains, select it.
-If all remaining candidates are incoherent, select an arbitrary one.
-Otherwise the search fails (i.e. when more than one surviving candidate is not incoherent). - If the selected candidate (from the previous step) is incoherent, the search succeeds, returning that candidate. - If not, find all instances that unify with the target constraint, but do not match it.
+- Find all instances I that match the target constraint; that is, the target constraint is a substitution instance of I. These instance declarations are the candidates. - If no candidates remain, the search failes - Eliminate any candidate IX for which there is another candidate IY such that both of the following hold: - IY is strictly more specific than IX.
+That is, IY is a substitution instance of IX but not vice versa. - Either IX is overlappable, or IY is overlapping.
+(This "either/or" design, rather than a "both/and" design, allow a client to deliberately override an instance from a library, without requiring a change to the library.) - If all the remaining candidates are incoherent, the search suceeds, returning an arbitrary surviving candidate. - If more than one non-incoherent candidate remains, the search fails. - Otherwise there is exactly one non-incoherent candidate; call it the "prime candidate". - Now find all instances, or in-scope given constraints, that unify with the target constraint, but do not match it.
 Such non-candidate instances might match when the target constraint is further instantiated.
-If all of them are incoherent, the search succeeds, returning the selected candidate; if not, the search fails.
+If all of them are incoherent top-level instances, the search succeeds, returning the prime candidate.
+Otherwise the search fails.